Single board computer projects

 sudo reboot

-To test we connect the Raspi with a computer (USB-Serial adapter, 3V!, don't connect the red wire, cross RxD, TxD)
+If the Raspi is not already in the rover we can do this by connecting the header pins with a computer (USB-Serial adapter, 3V!, don't connect the red wire, cross RxD, TxD)

 Raspi Serial